dvschultz/itp-making-art-with-gans-feb2020/docs/index.md

   * [Google Cloud Platform](https://cloud.google.com/): $300 in free credits for first time users, best for experienced developer
   * [Vast.ai](https://vast.ai/): Affordable GPU rentals, requires some knowledge of servers and build scripts

+## Course Description

+Generative Adversarial Networks (GANs) are the current state of the art machine learning technology to synthesize imagery.
+In Making Visual Art with GANs students will use popular deep learning models to create images, videos, and interactive experiences.
+The focus will be on hands-on experimentation with style transfer, CycleGAN/Pix2Pix, and StyleGAN2-ADA in RunwayML and Google Colab.
+The course will cover the theory behind deep learning and GANs, using pre-trained models, dataset creation, and training custom models.
+We’ll look at ways to generate images and videos using Python, p5.js, as well as reacting to sound and motion inputs.
+Coding in Python is not required for this course, but a general knowledge of programming basics is encouraged.

+## Objectives
+* Distinguish between the different types of GANs and know when to use one over the other
+* Learn to use pre-trained models to generate images and video
+* Create custom datasets and train your own GANs
+* Connect models to external applications

+## Evaluation Criteria

+Due to the short schedule of this class, there will be no final project.
+Grading therefore will rely on participation and completion of the weekly homework assignments

+* 30% in-class and asynchronous participation
+* 70% weekly homework assignments

 ## Course Schedule

 This section will be updated over the course of the class with recordings, slides, and links.

 ### Week 1
+* ML, Deep Learning, GAN intro
+* RunwayML Tutorial

 ### Week 2
+* Types of Models
+* Colab Tutorial

 ### Week 3